Impact of noise on inverse design: The case of NMR spectra matching: Results Discussion

 \subsection{Comparison to machine learned shift predictions}

 To test the elucidation performance using machine learning predictions, we trained \ciso and \hiso KRR models at increasing training set sizes (see SI Fig.5 for learning curves) and predicted chemical shifts of 56k C$_7$O$_2$H$_{10}$ constitutional isomers.
+Note that within this proof of concept application we rely on xTB-GFN2 relaxed geometries as queries, which on average are within 0.06~\si{\angstrom} RMSD of C$_7$O$_2$H$_{10}$ B3LYP level of theory structures\cite{Lemmg2s2021}.
 Results again show similar trends as observed with Gaussian noise (Fig.\ref{fig:ml}~a-b)), however, indicate more permissive accuracy thresholds.
 For instance, KRR \ciso predictions at 2~ppm MAE can identify 64$\%$ of queries rather than only 17$\%$ suggested by the Gaussian noise experiment.
 The difference could be explained due the systematic, non uniform nature of the QM9\cite{ramakrishnan_quantum_2014} chemical space, influencing the shape and extrapolation of elucidation performance curves in Fig.\ref{fig:synth_overview}.
 Moreover, Gaussian noise is applied to all shifts at random compared to possibly more systematic machine learning predictions.
 Note that the trade-off between error and $N$ is consistent and that the exact parameters will depend on the machine learning model and the finite sampling of constitutional isomer space.

 To model possible experimental noise on query spectra, we apply Gaussian noise to query spectra and evaluate the elucidation performance of the best performing machine learning model (see insets in Fig.\ref{fig:ml}~a-b)).
 Results indicate a halving of elucidation accuracy when the query spectrum contains up to 2~ppm MAE$_Q$ in \ciso and 0.15~ppm MAE in \hiso error, respectively.
 Thus, in the presence of experimental measurement noise even higher prediction accuracies might be necessary.
 Combining both \ciso and \hiso spectra for matching improves the elucidation performance up to 90$\%$ (Fig.\ref{fig:ml}~e)).
 Again, the combination of spectra for elucidation highlights the effectiveness of reducing the ambiguity of the matching problem by including additional properties.